The search for Ellen Mary Ann Dunn — Ruth Coupland — Lily Flexmore began some twenty-five years ago.

 I was very deeply moved when I learned of this tragic event.
 My late wife and I had also suffered the loss of a little baby girl very shortly after birth, and my heart went out to Ellen and George.

 Nonetheless, this gave me proof positive that Ellen had married, and I now had the Christian names of her husband, and a possible explanation of why Ellen had chosen Flexmore as her professional name.
 I sent off to the GRO for official copies of the certificates in order to include them in the tree.
-Further searching revealed that Ellen Mary Ann Dunn had married George Ambrose White in Bethnal Green on 27th February 1899 — one day after Ellen’s twentieth birthday.
+Further searching revealed that Ellen Mary Ann Dunn had married George Ambrose White in Bethnal Green on 27th February 1899 — two days after Ellen’s twentieth birthday.
 I was able to follow their lives through census returns, electoral registers, and newspaper archives, and in time to find the dates on which they passed away — George on 26th September 1933, and Ellen just four months later, on 19th January 1934.

 I was also able to find the burial registers for the couple.
 This gave me an approximate location for their last resting place, in a section of Islington & St. Pancras Cemetery.
 I then contacted Karen with the news.
 I put together as much information as possible in the form of a life-story in a single document and sent it on to her.